awsdocs/aws-iot-docs/developerguide/gs-device-troubleshoot.md

 1. Find the certificate as described in the previous item and open its details page\.

-1. In the left menu of the certificate's details page, choose **Policies** to see the policies attached to the certificate
+1. In the left menu of the certificate's details page, choose **Policies** to see the policies attached to the certificate\.

 1. If there are no policies attached to the certificate, add one by choosing the **Actions** menu, and then choosing **Attach policy**\.